earlyann/Google_jobs_analysis/README.md

-#Exploring and Analyzing SERPAPI.com's Google Jobs API Using Python and NLTK
+# Exploring and Analyzing SERPAPI.com's Google Jobs API Using Python and NLTK

-##Project Overview
+## Project Overview
 This project is aimed at developing and honing skills in data extraction from APIs, data analysis using natural language processing, and data visualization.
-The project has a dual purpose, the first being to help the author acquire new skills, and the second to facilitate an efficient search for jobs matching those newly acquired skills.
+The purpose of the project is to facilitate an efficient daily search for jobs matching the skills I want to use in employement as well as to analyze any trends in the aggregated data, as well as to explore the Natural Language Toolkit platform for Python.

-###Project Objective
+### Project Objective
 The goal of this project is to explore the potential of SERP API's Google Jobs API for acquiring job listings data for analysis.
 The project aims to design a repeatable, scalable, and easily modifiable script to pull the latest job listings data and analyze the data using natural language processing and data visualization.

-###Methods Used
+### Methods Used
 -Data Extraction
 -Data Exploration
 -Data Cleaning